Not Getting Paid for Hours Worked Laws: Everything You Need to Know

 While this new rule will be favorable to those who can financially benefit from it, it will not be favorable to those employers who will have to incur additional costs because of it.
 This may even cause businesses to let go employees or even shut its doors if it can’t handle the additional costs.

 However, keep in mind that this rule has not yet been entirely implemented.
-With President Trump in office, he is currently handling the matter and will decide if this rule should in fact be implemented in its original version or if revisions is necessary.
+With President Trump in office, he is currently handling the matter and will decide if this rule should, in fact, be implemented in its original version or if revisions is necessary.

 Exempt vs. Nonexempt Employees

 Exempt employees receive an annual salary without the ability to receive overtime pay where the non-exempt employee is non-exempt under the FLSA, and thus must be paid for any hours worked over 40/week.
-It is important to remember that exempt employees, even if they work on a federal holiday (i.e. New Years Day, Christmas, Presidents Day, etc.), are not eligible for additional compensation.
+It is important to remember that exempt employees, even if they work on a federal holiday (i.e., New Year's Day, Christmas, Presidents Day, etc.), are not eligible for additional compensation.
 However, if the exempt employee is forced to work on a federal holiday, then the employer facing the risk of having the exempt employee’s status automatically changed to non-exempt.

 Non-exempt employees are paid at an hourly rate.
 As previously noted, if a non-exempt employee works more than 40 hours/week, he or she must be paid overtime for that additional time worked.
 Under the FLSA, the amount to be paid is 1.5 times the employee’s hourly rate.
-Therefore, if the employee generally makes $8/hour and works 45 hours in one week, the employee will be paid for the additional 5 hours at a rate of $12/hour.
+Therefore, if the employee generally makes $8/hour and works 45 hours in one week, the employee will be paid for the additional five hours at a rate of $12/hour.
 Keep in mind that, if a non-exempt employee works on a federal holiday, the employer need not pay the employee additional compensation for that holiday worked (unless the employee works over 40 hours during that same week).
-With that being said, however, most companies do in fact pay overtime for holidays worked.
+With that being said, however, most companies do, in fact, pay overtime for holidays worked.

 There are several other important key items for employers and employees to keep in mind regarding overtime pay, including the follows: